Chart Color Schemes

 Longreach has shown very soft population growth performance across periods assessed by AreaSearch

-Based on AreaSearch's analysis, Longreach's population is around 3758 as of Aug 2025.
-This reflects an increase of 111 people since the 2021 Census, which reported a population of 3647 people.
-The change is inferred from the estimated resident population of 3758 from the ABS as of June 2024 and an additional 53 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.10 persons per square kilometer.
-Over the past decade, Longreach has demonstrated resilient growth patterns with a -0.7% compound annual growth rate, outpacing the SA3 area.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 59.6% of overall population gains during recent periods.
+Longreach's population is approximately 3,781 as of November 2025.
+This figure represents an increase of 134 people since the 2021 Census, which recorded a population of 3,647.
+The change is inferred from ABS data showing an estimated resident population of 3,758 in June 2024 and an additional 63 validated new addresses since the Census date.
+This results in a population density ratio of 0.10 persons per square kilometer.
+Over the past decade, Longreach has shown resilient growth patterns with a compound annual growth rate of -0.7%, outperforming its SA3 area.
+Overseas migration contributed approximately 59.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Anticipating future population dynamics, projections indicate a decline in overall population, with the area's population expected to contract by 139 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to grow by 102 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are adopted.
+However, these state projections do not provide age category splits, so proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023, based on 2022 data, are applied for each age cohort.
+By 2041, the area's population is projected to decline by 139 persons according to this methodology.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group, which is projected to increase by 102 people.

 Frequently Asked Questions - Population